Celebrating 10 Years of Success!

 Most companies we speak with don’t know what they are going to write about next week, let alone next month or nine months from now.
 A good content marketing calendar should be created at least six and preferably twelve months in advance.

-These are two questions we already know!
 If your company has multiple target markets, they potentially spend their time online and read content in very different places.
 They also likely have very different questions.
 Understanding who is asking enables us to decide how your content should be created and where we need to distribute it.